Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in

 \subsection{Constraining symmetry energy via \texorpdfstring{$\alpha_D$}{alphaD} and \texorpdfstring{$\Delta R_{np}$}{Rnp}}

-To understand the tension on the constraints of symmetry energy from $\alpha_D$ and $\Delta R_{np}$ appeared in the density functional theory~\cite{Reinhard21PRL}, we perform the following combination analysis within the framework of AMD model.
+To give the constraint of symmetry energy at subsaturation densities, we perform the combination analysis on $\alpha_D$ and $\Delta R_{np}$ within the framework of the AMD model.

-Figs.~\ref{fig:Rnp-alphaD-L} (a) and (b) display the electric dipole polarizability $\alpha_D$ as a function of $S_0$ and $L$, respectively.
+Figures~\ref{fig:Rnp-alphaD-L}(a) and (b) display the electric dipole polarizability $\alpha_D$ as a function of $S_0$ and $L$, respectively.
+More specifically, $\alpha_D$ for each configuration is obtained by integrating Eq.(\ref{eq:alphaD}) from the lower limit $\hbar\omega_{\text{min}} =5\rm \,MeV$, which is the same as in experiment~\cite{Tamii11PRL}, to the upper limit $\hbar\omega_{\text{max}} =60\rm \,MeV$ which guarantees that the values of $\alpha_D$ reach an asymptotic value.
+The symbols indicate the average value $\alpha_D$ and the error bars denote the corresponding standard deviation over 200 configurations.
 Similarly to the neutron skin, $\alpha_D$ exhibits a robust linear dependence on $L$.
-However, in contrast to the neutron skin thickness, the $\alpha_D$ also shows a pronounced dependence on $S_0$ and $\Delta m_{np}^*$.
+However, $\alpha_D$ also shows a pronounced dependence on $S_0$ and $\Delta m_{np}^*$.
 Specifically, for a fixed $L$, the sets with $\Delta m_{np}^*>0$ (blue lines) yields systematically higher $\alpha_D$ values than the sets with $\Delta m_{np}^*<0$ (red lines), consistent with the results reported in Ref.~\cite{HYKong17PRC}.
-By comparing the calculations to the $\alpha_D$ data~\cite{Tamii11PRL,Roca15PRC}, we found that the sets with $S_0=[30,34]$ and $L=[43, 75]$ are compatible with the data within the uncertainties.
+By comparing the calculations to the $\alpha_D$ data~\cite{Tamii11PRL,Roca15PRC}, we found that the sets with $S_0=[30,34]$ and $L=[35, 86]$ are compatible with the data within the combined experimental and theoretical uncertainties.
 Moreover, the extracted $S_0$ is positively correlated with $L$.